The Basic Attention Token (BAT) is a cryptocurrency designed specifically for use with the Brave web browser.

 Depending on how you look at it, this might be a great reason to get involved or a reason to stay away.

-The main problem in the way of widespread BAT use is probably uptake of the Brave browser.
 The browser market is hotly contested, and Brave is among the dozens of browsers with a market share of a fraction of a percent.
+Because BAT is designed for use on the Brave browser, you will need to decide if this will affect the widespread use of BAT.

-The dystopian vibe you get from directly monetizing user engagement might be enough to put a solid lid on the size of BAT’s potential userbase.
+You may also decide that directly monetizing user engagement is enough to put a solid lid on the size of BAT’s potential userbase.

-The long-term success and growth of Brave and BAT are also largely dependent on Google, Facebook and others standing still.
-The actual functions of Brave and BAT (ad blocking, machine learning algorithms to determine user interests, various measurements of user engagement) also exist in various forms already, and despite the disruption that blockchain brings, it’s hard to imagine a future where Google foregoes its share of the ad market to an upstart like Brave.
+The actual functions of Brave and BAT (ad blocking, machine learning algorithms to determine user interests, various measurements of user engagement) also exist in various forms already, and despite the disruption that blockchain brings, Google will probably fight to keep its share of the ad market.

-The system may also run into problems if users start “mining” it through the deliberate viewing of ads on multiple devices, manipulating the algorithm to trigger larger rewards.
-This might be compounded by collaboration with publishers.
-If BAT ever becomes valuable, these issues will almost certainly start occurring.
+Traders will also need to consider the possibility of users “mining” BAT through the deliberate viewing of ads on multiple devices, manipulating the algorithm to trigger larger rewards.
+If BAT ever becomes valuable, you will need to give these issues serious consideration.

 Take a look at the current value, the coin supply and the future of the market to consider whether it might still be undervalued despite all the problems.